 This project was the design of the spring steel landing gear for the tandem tractor gyroplane that I was concurrently developing at the time.
 The main landing gear were modified Cessna 140 landing gear legs.

 I used an iterative Finite Element Analysis (FEA) method to tailor the leg spring stiffness to produce the desired deflection at max landing weight and expected landing descent rates.
 I milled the width of the Cessna 140 gear legs down to the specific analyzed dimensions.
 Also, I canted the legs out for a wider stance while still producing the same root bending moment of the heavier C140.
-This wider stance required special axle mounting blocks to set the proper axles angle.
+This wider stance required special axle mounting blocks to set the proper axle angle.
 I analytically designed the axle block angle to produce level axles with the aircraft sitting static at a nominal weight.
 The gear was sized per configuration applicable FAR23 load cases.
 The rolling stock was FAA/TSO Parker Hannifin 500-5.00 with single puck differential hydraulic brakes.